flatironinstitute/sciware/19_Profiling/main.md

    - Function: time how long each function takes, how many times
    - Line of code
    - Machine instruction
-- Each of these can run multiple times
+- Each of these might run multiple times
    - total time, number of executions, average time/execution